vishaltak/gitlab-development-kit/doc/howto/prometheus/index.md

 - Run a local Kubernetes cluster.
 - Use a service like the [Google Container Engine (GKE)](https://cloud.google.com/kubernetes-engine).

-GKE is recommended for GitLabbers who intend to frequently develop against this setup.
+GKE is recommended for GitLab team members who intend to frequently develop against this setup.
 For infrequent use or while waiting for GKE access, Minikube is a good option.

 Setting it up locally with [Minikube](https://github.com/kubernetes/minikube)